gerases/vim-rspec-puppet/README.md

 The plugin handles two basic cases:

 * If you're in a spec file, and invoke `Run_Spec()`, it will run the spec file.
-* If you're in a puppet manifest:
+* If you're in a puppet manifest (this is the special case making the puppet situation more unique):
-  * it will try to find the closest spec file upward of the file and run it.
+  * it will try to extract the class name and find the closest spec file testing that class.
   * failing find the spec file, it will offer to grep through the closest spec directory.

 # Install
 <to be documented>